Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

 Step 2: Define the Uncertainty
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In the case that the parameters in the model ``(m.p[0], m.p[1], m.p[2], m.p[3])`` are uncertain, we can use PyROS to identify solutions to this problem that remains feasible for any realization of the uncertain parameters that is included in an uncertainty set that we shall postulate.
+Given uncertainty in the model parameters ``(m.p[0], m.p[1], m.p[2], m.p[3])``, we can use PyROS to identify solutions that remain feasible for any realization of these parameters included in an uncertainty set that we shall postulate.
 Furthermore, we can utilize PyROS to show the robust infeasibility of the deterministic solution in light of our proposed uncertainty set.